 No matter whether pod security policies are enabled, individual workshops must be reviewed as to what added privileges they grant before allowing their use in a cluster.

 When deploying instances of workshop environments, the operator must expose the instances by using an external URL for access to define the domain name that is used as a suffix to host names for instances.

 For the custom domain you are using, configure your DNS with a wildcard domain to forward all requests for subdomains of the custom domain to the ingress router of the Kubernetes cluster.

 VMware recommends that you avoid using a

-.dev domain name because such domain names require using HTTPS and not HTTP.
+.app domain name, because such domain names require browsers to use HTTPS and not HTTP.
 Although you can provide a certificate for secure connections under the domain name for use by Learning Center, this doesn’t extend to what a workshop may do.
 If workshop instructions require that you create ingresses in Kubernetes using HTTP only, a

 minikubeand you don’t have a custom domain name that maps to the IP address for the cluster, you can use a